rolemadelen/minimalist-blog/src/post/resume-of-success.md

 # 2022

 - Found a [taiko team](https://www.taikolab.com/) near my place and happily joined.
-- Went on a trip to Korea to meet my best friend and had a great time.
+- Traveled to Korea to meet a friend I initially connected with online.
+I'm delighted that we had the chance to meet (hey bestie👋🏼).

 # 2023

+## February
+- Successfully launched a new website before my exit from the company.

 ## June

-- Our first attempt at floor installation turned out to be a triumph!
+- 🏠 Our first attempt at floor installation turned out to be a triumph!

 ## July
-- Upon returning home, I successfully passed the written driver's license test and obtained my Kentucky identification.
-- I'm officially a resident in Kentucky with a valid ID + Driver License.
+- CA to KY.
+I'm officially a resident in Kentucky with a valid ID + Driver License.

 ## September
 - Volunteered as a freelance front-end developer and revamped the [Asayake Taiko website](https://asayaketaiko.ucsd.edu) using my skills.
 I'm glad they like it.